tirimid/mincbuild/README.md

 mincbuild, or (Min)imal (C) (Build)system, is a highly minimal program which builds a C(++) project with a simple directory structure.

-Honestly, the only person this is intended for is myself, but if you know me personally and would like to use it; ask me and I will explain it to you.
-Maybe I'll write a guide some day.

 ## Dependencies
 mincbuild is designed for Linux.
 Do not expect it to work (or even compile) on your Windows machine.